KevCaz/QCBSgraphR/lecture/index.md

 *** =left
 - Based on the `grid` package
 - High-level system inspired by Trellis graphics
-- Specialised on multivariate data
+- Specialized on multivariate data
 - and multipanel figures